shaquibimdad/DockHub/README.md

 #### 4. Start Automated Docker Builds

 Now that you've forked the repository and added the DockerHub access token as a secret, you're ready to trigger automated Docker builds.
-Simply create a new folder inside the fork repo and commit with the specified format (`docker-build:subdir_name`) for the subdirectory you want to build, and the workflow will take care of the rest!
+Simply create a new folder inside the fork repo and commit with the specified format (`build:subdir_name`) for the subdirectory you want to build, and the workflow will take care of the rest!

 ## Usage:

 #### Commit Message Format:
 To initiate the automated Docker image build and push workflow, use the following commit message format:

-- `docker-build:subdir_name`
+- `build:subdir_name:tag`

 For instance, to build and push Docker images for the "android-env-ubuntu" directory, use the commit message:

-- `docker-build:android-env-ubuntu`
+- `build:android-env-ubuntu:1`

 Streamline your Docker image deployment process with this efficient and easy-to-use GitHub workflow.